umalabs/correlated-authorization/README.md

 #### *B. Resource Description*

-&emsp;The Correlated Authorization framework extends the Resource Description definition [8] and adds a *hash* parameter to the resource description that contains the hash value of the contents of the registered resource set.
+&emsp;The Correlated Authorization framework extends the Resource Description definition [8] and adds an optional *hash* parameter to the resource description that contains the hash value of the contents of the registered resource set.

 #### *C. Separation of Responsibility and Authority*